YCCI Mentor Training

 The goal of the course is to accelerate the process of becoming an effective research mentor by providing you with an intellectual framework, an opportunity to experiment with various methods, and a forum in which to solve mentoring dilemmas with the help of your peers.
 The mentor training process expands your experience through secondhand exposure to the experiences of the entire group, enabling you, in a short period of time, to engage with as many mentoring experiences as you might typically handle in a decade.
 The process in turn enhances your readiness to work with diverse mentees and anticipate new situations.
 At the completion of the course, you will have articulated your own approach to mentoring and have a toolbox of strategies to draw upon when confronted with mentoring challenges.

-Participants must commit to attend at least three of the five sessions.
+Participants must commit to attend at least four of the five (5) sessions.
 The course is open to faculty members of any rank who serve as research mentors.
 Faculty at all career stages have found the training to be useful.

-Please click here to register.
 We ask that you include a brief CV or biosketch.
-Class size is limited; we will let registrants know by late August whether space is available.
+Class size is limited.

 If you have any questions please email YCCI Training.